MarcinOrlowski/Fonty/README.md

  Unfortunately changing `Toolbar`/`ActionBar` title and subtitle fonts cannot be handled automatically by `Fonty` in some cases.
-This is due to `Toolbar`'s internals as it simply have not instance of `TextView` created unless title or subtitle is set, so there's nothing `Fonty` can manipulate in advance.
+This is due to `Toolbar`'s internals as it simply have not instance of `TextView` created unless title or subtitle is set (even to empty string), so there's nothing `Fonty` can manipulate in advance.

  The simples solution is to set toolbar title (and/or subtitle) in `onCreate()` causing `EditText` creation prior calling `Fonty.setFonts()`: